Sharon Wiggins

-Sharon Margaret Wiggins, affectionately nicknamed "Peachie," was the longest incarcerated female serving juvenile life without parole in the world.
+Sharon Margaret Wiggins, nicknamed "Peachie", was an American woman, who was the longest incarcerated female serving juvenile life without parole in the world.

 Bank robbery

-At the age of 17, Wiggins, along with her two co-defendants Foster Tarver, age 17, and Samuel Barlow, age 18, planned to rob the Dauphin Deposit Bank in Dauphin, Pennsylvania on December 2, 1968.
+At the age of 17, Wiggins, along with her two co-defendants Foster Tarver, age 17, and Samuel Barlow, age 18, planned to rob the Dauphin Deposit Bank in Dauphin, Pennsylvania, on December 2, 1968.
 Barlow was in the stolen get-away car; armed, Wiggins and Foster entered the bank.
 Wiggins was positioned at the front door hidden behind a tall plant while Tarver went deeper into the bank.
 George Morelock, a customer, entered the bank unaware that a robbery had commenced.
 Morelock wrestled with Wiggins to stop the robbery and her gun went off twice.
 Tarver ran over and shot Morelock again.
 Wiggins and Tarver fled the bank, got into the car, and were quickly apprehended when Barlow lost control of the car while police fired.